Lancer (TV series): Production

-The pilot episode "The High Riders" was mostly filmed on-location in and around the hacienda now located within The Santa Lucia Preserve.
-All interior shots of the Hacienda in subsequent episodes were filmed on a sound stage in Hollywood, recreated from photographs of the original.
+Samuel Peeples created the series, and Alan A. Armer produced it for 20th Century-Fox.
+The pilot episode, "The High Riders", was mostly filmed on location in and around the hacienda now located within the Santa Lucia Preserve.
+All interior shots of the hacienda in subsequent episodes were filmed on a sound stage in Hollywood, recreated from photographs of the original.

-Awards

-The episode titled "Zee" with Stefanie Powers earned scriptwriter Andy Lewis the Western Writers of America Spur Award, the first designated for a television script.

 In popular culture

 The 2019 movie Once Upon a Time in Hollywood incorporates a fictionalized account of the filming of Lancer's pilot episode, depicting fictional actor Rick Dalton (Leonardo DiCaprio) appearing as a villain in the episode.
 Director Sam Wanamaker and series stars James Stacy and Wayne Maunder are depicted.
-Additional scenes are featured in the novelization of Once Upon a Time in Hollywood as well depicting other actors including Andrew Duggan.
+Additional scenes are featured in the novelization of Once Upon a Time in Hollywood, as well depicting other actors, including Andrew Duggan.